DeadNumbers/gnome-info-collect/README.md

 Packages are available for the following distributions.
 If a package isn't available for your distro, see below for manual installation options.

-### Fedora, RHEL, CentOS
+### Fedora

-The [Fedora Copr repo](https://copr.fedorainfracloud.org/coprs/vstanek/gnome-info-collect/ "Fedora Copr - vstanek/gnome-info-collect") is the recommended way to install gnome-info-collect on Fedora, RHEL and CentOS.
+The [Fedora Copr repo](https://copr.fedorainfracloud.org/coprs/vstanek/gnome-info-collect/ "Fedora Copr - vstanek/gnome-info-collect") is the recommended way to install gnome-info-collect on Fedora.
 To install, run:

 ```
 sudo dnf copr enable vstanek/gnome-info-collect